AnyChart/docs.anychart.com/Appearance_Settings/Color_Management.md

 ### Dark Color

-**.darken()** function is used to return for sure a color that is darker than a given, for example, if input color is White - we will get some non-white color, that can be used for outlining an element.
+{api:anychart.color#darken}**.darken()**{api} function is used to return for sure a color that is darker than a given, for example, if input color is White - we will get some non-white color, that can be used for outlining an element.
 Input color can be specified in any of the specified above.

 ```
     anychart.color.darken('#FF0000', 0.2)